Your questions, answered

 Members of a participating ASTC Travel Passport Program institution or with local reciprocity – Heard Natural Science Museum & Wildlife Sanctuary (Roadrunner level or above) and Fort Worth Science Museum of Science and History (Wonder level or above) – receive free general admission for up to two adults and any children in the household (age 17 and under).
 ASTC/local reciprocity must be validated on-site by presenting your membership card and a valid ID at the Box Office.

-Is there a place to store coats or bags?
+Is there a place to store coats, bags or luggage?